stephanschoeman/PSData-in-python/README.md

   - The results will be grouped by their units and plotted together, but you can disable this by setting ```data.splitGraphs = False```
   - The data is parsed seperately into different objects, so a dictionary of these objects are created based on the file names: ```data.data['A']``` will give you access to the PSData object of file A.pssession.
 The ```data.datapoints[]``` is still accessible without having to reference the filenames.
   - The tags of the experiments continue between files.
 So if A contains 3xSWV and B contains 2xSWV and 2XCV, the tag list will be: ```[SWV 1, SWV 2, SWV 3, SWV 4, SWV 5, CV 1, CV 2]```
+- Graph titles: ```.titles = ['All unfiltered SWV data', 'CV unfiltered', 'Nyq', 'ZvsZdash']``` is an example of setting the graph titles.
+The order is important, so run it once to check in which order the graphs are shown.
+The amount of required titles are calculated when you set the ```.titles``` array, and it will print out the required title count if you have insufficient/too many titles.

 **Example plots:**